"Wine is part of life, it reminds us of the past as we enjoy the present and think about the future."

 2004 - First Estate Vintage

-The Ridge, a state-of-the-art processing facility and barrel cellar, is constructed under the guidance of structural engineer Ernie Margetson using sustainable technology – a true testament to Closson Chase’s long-term commitment to environmentally friendly production techniques.
+The Ridge, an environmentally sustainable winemaking facility and barrel cellar, is constructed under the guidance of structural engineer Ernie Margetson.
+A true testament to Closson Chase’s long-standing commitment to sustainability, the building utilizes a gravity-flow system, geothermal technology, and passive solar lighting.

 2012 - Going Global